waldowred5/GeoSense/README.md

 - Caching of API data to reduce load times (thanks React Query!)

 ### Future Improvements:
-- Increase test coverage to 80% or more
+- Increase test coverage to cover more than 80% of code branches
 - Add more error handling for failed API requests
 - Allow users to select a particular time period (year / month) for the observations they wish to see (would aid in reducing the number of observations fetched)
 - Optimise data fetching by only selecting required fields in query to reduce API data egress and load times